COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 • Bring your physical driver’s license (not just a copy or photo on your phone)

-• Prices are much higher than in Argentina
+• Prices are more expensive than in Argentina

-• You have the option to pay with credit card, USD, Uruguayan pesos, Argentine pesos (@ the official rate)
+• You can pay with a credit card, USD, Uruguayan pesos, or Argentine pesos (@ the official rate) at most locations.

 Getting around Colonia del Sacramento

-It is definitely not difficult to manage the city on foot.
+It is not difficult to manage the city on foot.
 Everything is close and easily within walking distance.
-That said, it is quite common to rent a bicycle or a golf cart to drive around town, or along the coast.
-While there are a number of car rental shops in the Colonia Terminal and just outside, the two most common rental shops are Thrifty and Viaggio.
-I personally prefer Viaggio over Thrifty as the workers were much more helpful and kind; I found the employees at Thrifty to be rude and in one case, quite creepy.
+That said, it is quite common to rent a bicycle or a golf cart to drive around town or along the coast.

-The prices at each location were similar.
+The prices at Thrifty and Viaggio were similar.
 These are the approximate prices (listed in USD) from December 2022:

 Bicycle$5$10$13